$0 Canada Quebec Immigration (CSQ) Guide — Quick-Start Checklist

 Factor 1: Human Capital (Maximum 520 Points)

-Human capital measures who you are as an individual — your education, age, and French proficiency.
+Human capital measures who you are as an individual — your education, age, French proficiency, and work experience.

 Education (Max 130 Points)